OpenEvalProject/evals/manuscripts/elife-64670/v1/manuscript.md

 **Figure 1.:** Occurrence since 1984 is shown in yellow.

-## Data
+### Data

 We combine multiple data sets within a Bayesian framework to account for areas with sparse data and under-reporting.
 The model is estimated at province level, to match the available occurrence data.
 All data was from secondary sources, and ethics approval was thereby not required.
 Figure 2 summarises the included data.

 ![Figure 2.](https://cdn.elifesciences.org/articles/64670/elife-64670-fig2-v1.jpg)

-**Figure 2.:** denotes the force of infection.λCircles denote a product of calculation or inference; square boxes denote data sources.
+**Figure 2.:** Diagram of models and data sources where $\lambda$ denotes the force of infection.Circles denote a product of calculation or inference; square boxes denote data sources.
 Adapted from Gaythorpe et al., 2019.

-## Global yellow fever occurrence
+### Global yellow fever occurrence

 A database of yellow fever occurrence was collated.
 This was compiled in two parts: occurrence in Africa was compiled originally in Garske et al. and has been subsequently maintained and updated (Garske et al., 2014; Gaythorpe et al., 2019; Jean et al., 2020).
 Occurrence of yellow fever in South America was collated by Hamlet et al., 2019.
 Reports of yellow fever in humans were assembled for both continents from sources including the weekly epidemiological record (World Health Organization, 2009), disease outbreak news (World Health Organization, 1996), WHO yellow fever surveillance database (YFSD), Brazilian Ministry of Health, and Pan-American Health Organisation (PAHO).
 The outbreak dataset for Africa up to 2018 is available to download from: https://github.com/kjean/YF_outbreak_PMVC/tree/main/formatted_data (Gaythorpe, 2021; copy archived at swh:1:rev:14703d7c5c7f63df6de04b81d5a48751604a906a).
 The cases of yellow fever were included if they were lab-confirmed through polymerase chain reaction.
 The YFSD includes confirmed and suspected yellow fever occurrence.
 Due to the low proportion of suspected cases in the database being due to yellow fever, this is used as a measure of surveillance effort where the incidence of suspected cases is aggregated to country level and divided by population to be used as a covariate in the GLM, following Garske et al., 2014.

-## Vaccination coverage and demography
+### Vaccination coverage and demography

 We use the methodology of Hamlet et al. and Garske et al. with updated data sets and additional data for South America in order to estimate vaccination coverage across the regions (Garske et al., 2014; Hamlet et al., 2018).
 The coverage estimates using this methodology are visualised and available to download at district level from 1940 to 2050 in the POLICI shiny application (Hamlet et al., 2018).
 The coverage is informed by historic data on mass-vaccination activities, reactive campaigns, recent preventive mass vaccination campaigns, and routine infant vaccination (Durieux, 1956; Moreau et al., 1999; World Health Organization/ UNICEF, 2015).
 Further data was provided by the Ministry of Health for Brazil.

 Demographic data was obtained from the United Nations World Population Prospects (UNWPP), which provides country-level population sizes (World population prospects, 2017).
 These were disaggregated to province level using Landscan data on population distributions (Dobson et al., 2000; LandScan, 2017).
 Age distributions were assumed to be the same across all provinces, and population distributions were assumed not to substantially vary over the observation period.
 Landscan provides population size estimates at 1/120 degree resolution.
 Combining this with UNWPP, we arrive at the total number of individuals in each age group and province over time.

-## Environmental and species occurrence data
+### Environmental and species occurrence data

 The GLM of yellow fever occurrence was developed to account for dependence on environmental conditions, habitat suitability, and occurrence of the NHPs.
 Covariates include measures of enhanced vegetation index, altitude, temperature, precipitation, and land cover types as well as NHP species occurrence, Ae. aegypti and Ae. albopictus occurrence , and Ae. aegypti temperature suitability (Fick and Hijmans, 2017; NASA, L. D, 2001; Xie and Arkin, 1996; Kraemer et al., 2015).